KoalaBear84/OpenDirectoryDownloader/README.md

 ### For Visual Studio (Windows)
 1. Install Visual Studio: https://visualstudio.microsoft.com/vs/community/
-  a.
-With workload: ".NET Core cross-platform development"
+* With workload: ".NET Core cross-platform development"
-  b.
-With individual components: Code tools > Git for Windows and Code tools > GitHub extension for Visual Studio
+* With individual components: Code tools > Git for Windows and Code tools > GitHub extension for Visual Studio
 2. Be sure to install Git: https://git-scm.com/downloads
 3. Clone the repository by clicking "Clone or download" and click "Open in Visual Studio"